-- Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 quoted prices for similar assets and liabilities in active markets or inputs that are observable; - Level 3 inputs that are unobservable (for example cash flow modeling inputs based on assumptions).
+- Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 quoted prices for similar assets and liabilities in active markets or inputs that are observable; - Level 3 inputs that are unobservable (for example cash flow modelling inputs based on assumptions).

 Financial instruments, including receivables, accounts payable and accrued liabilities are carried at cost, which we believe approximates fair value due to the short-term nature of these instruments.
-The approximately \$5.7 million and \$5.1 million fair values of money market funds as of December 31, 2021 and 2020 included in our cash and cash equivalents are classified as Level 1 and were derived from quoted market prices as active markets for these instruments exists.
-Our warrant and derivative liabilities are classified within level 3 of the fair value hierarchy because the value is calculated using significant judgment based on our own assumptions in the valuation of these liabilities.
+The approximately \$2.6 million and \$5.7 million fair values of money market funds as of December 31, 2022 and 2021, included in our cash and cash equivalents are classified as Level 1 and were derived from quoted market prices as active markets for these instruments exists.